Ellipsis-Labs/rpcx-hello-world/README.md

 A simple guide to getting started with rpcX (RPC Extensions) from Ellipsis Labs.

+See the [Atlas documentation](https://docs.atlas.xyz/rpc/rpcx/tutorial/custom) for a step-by-step guide to using this repo.

 ## Setup

-You will need to install the atlas-rpcx CLI tool:

-Get the latest version of the rpcX CLI from the [Atlas release repo](https://github.com/Ellipsis-Labs/atlas-release/releases).
+You will need to install the latest version of the `atlas-rpcX` CLI from the [Atlas release repo](https://github.com/Ellipsis-Labs/atlas-release/releases).
 Currently only Linux and MacOS are supported.

-And setup Rust to properly develop rpcX packages:
+Setup Rust to properly develop rpcX packages:
 ```shell
 cargo install cargo-component
 rustup target add wasm32-wasip1